Tailor-made Luxury Holidays

 Water sports & Golf

 Water sports are a popular option here, including kite-surfing, parasailing, kayaking and windsurfing.
-Golf is also in vogue here too with dozens of courses of a championship standard including the Ernie Els designed Anahita, Bernhard Langer designed Ile aux Cerfs and Gary Player designed Saint Geran.
+Golf is also en vogue here too with dozens of championship standard courses, including the Ernie Els designed Anahita, Bernhard Langer designed Ile aux Cerfs and Gary Player designed Saint Geran.

 At first thought Mauritius conjures images of gently swaying palm trees, whiter than white beaches, crystal clear waters and luxury resorts.
 While completely true there is much more to be found on this fantastic island with Indian temples, colonial houses, botanical gardens and wonderful wildlife.
 Remnants of the British colonial era linger such as driving on the left and copious tea plantations.
 There is a touch of the exotic though that runs throughout Mauritius with dhal puri stalls at markets and hip-wiggling sega performances abound.
 Visitors are spoilt for choice without even knowing it and those willing to explore are rewarded handsomely.